Correctional Officer

 Best Rated

-Asked by Esmer over 6 years ago
+Asked by Shanellica over 8 years ago

-Asked by A CO student about 7 years ago
+Asked by Lauren over 8 years ago

-Asked by Curious about 7 years ago
+Asked by Luniac over 8 years ago

 If I am married to an inmate will it disqualify me from getting hired as a correctional officer.
 He is in prison in a different county.

-Asked by Shanellika about 7 years ago
+Asked by Shanellika over 8 years ago

 I am only strongly familiar with the CA system.
 In California the spouse of a convict can be hired as a correctional officer.
 In other states, or in county jurisdictions, the civil service rules may be different.
 That being said, generally speaking employers can not discriminate against the families of convicted felons without a very good reason for doing so.